arodmail/aws-doc/cognito/README.md

 PKCE in Amazon Cognito User Pools mitigates the risk of authorization code interception attacks by ensuring that the code exchanged for tokens is verified with a unique proof key.
 This is particularly useful for public clients, such as mobile and single-page applications, that cannot securely store client secrets.

 Amazon Cognito User Pools is a robust  Customer Identity and Access Management (CIAM) solution for managing customer identities across digital platforms.
-By stepping through the creation and configuration of a basic user pool and trying out the OpenID provider's endpoints through Postman, this guide is intended to help you get started and to quickly apply the concepts to real-world CIAM scenarios.
+By stepping through the creation and configuration of a basic user pool and trying out the OpenID provider's endpoints through Postman, this guide is intended to help you get started quickly and to apply the concepts in real-world CIAM scenarios.

 ### 9. Links